aws-samples/snap-xcompile/README.md

 # Snap xCompile
-Tool to cross-compile ROS snaps for x86_64 and arm64 machines using AWS.
+Tool to cross-compile ROS snaps for x86_64 and arm64 machines using remote AWS buildfarms.

 ## Overview
-Snap xCompile takes the idea of remote builds and uses a variety of AWS services to build snaps without exposing your source code.
+Snap xCompile takes the idea of remote builds and uses a variety of AWS services to build snaps while keeping your source code private.

 The tool spins up a remote server hosted on AWS, gathers all relevant applications files with their dependencies, executes the snapping process, and fetches the completed snap to the host workstation.
 The result is a seamless one-step method to cross-compile snaps that requires zero configuration effort from the user.